LogoLogo

 Unboxing and Installation

-This page features unboxing and installation instructions for the Orca M.2 Accelerator Module in M.2 form factor.
+This page contains unboxing and installation instructions for the Orca M.2 Accelerator Module in M.2 form factor.

-The Orca M.2 Accelerator Module is a high-performance AI accelerator that allows application developers to create sophisticated, real-time edge AI solutions.
-It supports pruned model processing, model multiplexing, and typically consumes under 4 W, making it an ideal choice for energy-efficient edge AI applications.
+The Orca M.2 Accelerator Module is a high-performance AI accelerator that empowers developers to create real-time edge AI solutions.
+It supports pruned model processing and model multiplexing while typically consuming less than 4 W. This efficiency makes it a strong choice for energy-conscious edge AI applications.

 Package contents